AryanDadhwal015/Zoop-Assignment/README.md

 # Production-Level Improvements

-1. Ingress currently is the default them nginx, later we need to add the Tls so that that encryption can happen at ingress and  plain http request goes into the cluster .
+1. Ingress is currently configured using the default NGINX Ingress Controller without TLS enabled.
+In production environments, TLS certificates should be configured at the ingress layer so that HTTPS encryption and SSL termination happen at the ingress itself.
+Internal communication inside the cluster can continue over HTTP or later be secured further using mTLS/service mesh solutions such as Istio.

-2. Currently deployment files are running as the same host and PID as root which is a security user risk.
-By default, Kubernetes maps your User , running inside pods UID and PID with host and thus it can affect the security of pods.
-As a result, running them with different users ID is a good option.
+2.Currently, the containers are running with root privileges, which can introduce security risks in production environments.
+Running applications as root inside containers increases the impact surface if a container is compromised.
+In production, Kubernetes securityContext should be configured to run containers as non-root users with restricted privileges, read-only file systems, and limited Linux capabilities to improve workload isolation and overall cluster security.

-3. Network policies: Its lets you to define instructions how the traffic flow is within your cluster, service or pods communication. helps us to secure the pod to pod, IP or Port communication.
+3. Network policies: Its lets user to define instructions how the traffic flow within the cluster, service or pods.
+It helps us to secure the pod to pod, IP or Port communication.

 4. Stateful Sets and Daemon Sets: Redis and Kafka services needs stable network connectivity and defined memory also Daemon sets can be attached to Backend application for logging and monitoring .